LoD WoL Monk BiS Gear, Gems, and Paragon Points

-A trio of Fire elemental damage boosting items take up the bulk of your armor pieces.
-Cindercoat, Magefist and Swamp Land Waders are able to bring up to 20% Fire elemental damage each, greatly amplifying your main damage dealer.
-While Magefist is a straightforward elemental DPS item, Cindercoat also brings Resource Cost Reduction value to the build, which eases the strain on your Spirit spending from the gluttonous Wave of Light.
-Swamp Land Waders provide an elemental damage increase, which is unique for the slot — but you should note that they need to be gambled on a Witch Doctor alt, as they are a class-specific item for WDs.
+A duo of Fire elemental damage boosting items take up some of your armor pieces.
+Cindercoat and Blackthorne's Jousting Mail are able to bring up to 20% Fire elemental damage each, greatly amplifying your main damage dealer.
+Cindercoat brings Resource Cost Reduction value to the build, which eases the strain on your Spirit spending from the gluttonous Wave of Light.
+(If you opted for a Lightning WoL version of this build, wear Aquila Cuirass instead.)
+Blackthorne's Jousting Mail provide an elemental damage increase, which is fairly unique for the slot — as long as it does not form its set bonus with another Blackthorne item, thus breaking the LoD bonus, this will be your best-in-slot piece.

 The best-in-slot belt for the build when pushing Greater Rifts is the glass cannon favorite, The Witching Hour.
 What this belt lacks in unique properties, it makes up in unique rolls: it is the only item in the slot that can roll Attack Speed and Critical Damage.
 Both stats are immensely beneficial to your damage output, so seek as close to the maximum 7 IAS and 50 Crit Damage as you can.

 The Crudest Boots make a natural fit for the resource demands of the build, doubling your Mystic Ally summons and thus increasing the effectiveness of Air Ally to 8 Spirit per Second and 200 Spirit per activation.
-Notice that Wave of Light is a possible skill damage roll on the boots, so strive to get it as a fourth primary alongside toughness stats, and shift movement speed bonuses entirely to Paragon points.
+The damage increase to Allies applies to the Rabid Strike clone — turning this build into an impromptu summoner, as the clone will deliver the bulk of your damage.

 Kyoshiro's Blade is a crucial piece of a Wave of Light setup by bringing another 150% damage multiplier to the skill, and spiking your damage even further when fighting 3 or fewer enemies — indispensable versus Champions and Rift Guardians.
-Your other weapon will be Rabid Strike, and with your high Epiphany uptime plus the buffs available to the 'clone' from the weapon ( Bindings of the Lesser Gods amplifies its damage, as well as Enforcer if you run a LoN setup) you will greatly increase your overall output.
+Your other weapon will be Rabid Strike, and with your high Epiphany uptime plus the buffs available to the "clone" from the weapon ( Bindings of the Lesser Gods amplifies its damage, as well as Enforcer) you will greatly increase your overall output.

 Desired Stats, Breakpoints and Other Notes

 The build requires the standard investments in skill damage across the gear pieces that can roll the stat (helm and boots in this case, with the added benefit of Tzo Krin's Gaze rolling with Wave of Light damage as an innate roll).
-Aside from that, it requires as much Area Damage as you can fit (ideally 100%+) while still maintaining a high investment in Cooldown Reduction, which is by far the hardest and most demanding utility roll; try to obtain 50%+, achievable with a CDR roll on the shoulder, neck (natural roll on The Flavor of Time) and one of your weapons, plus a Diamond in the helm, maxed out CDR Paragons and Beacon of Ytar in your passives.
+Aside from that, it requires as much Area Damage as you can fit (ideally 130%+) while still maintaining a high investment in Cooldown Reduction, which is by far the hardest and most demanding utility roll; try to obtain 55%+, achievable with a CDR roll on the shoulder, gloves, both your weapons, plus a Diamond in the helm, maxed out CDR Paragons and Beacon of Ytar in your passives.